Tobacco use in Australia

 Despite a significant decline in prevalence over the last few decades approximately 2.5 million Australians continue to smoke daily.

-Higher smoking rates are reported among more disadvantaged, marginalised and discriminated groups in our community.
-This includes Indigenous Australians, prison populations, people who identify as lesbian, gay, bisexual or transgender, people experiencing mental illness, pregnant women, single parents, and people living in regional, rural and remote areas of Australia, as well as many others.
+Higher smoking rates are reported among priority populations in our community including Indigenous Australians, prison populations, people who identify as lesbian, gay, bisexual or transgender, people experiencing mental illness, pregnant women, single parents, and people living in regional, rural and remote areas of Australia, as well as many others.
 For more information on the above at-risk population groups, please refer to our ‘Who we help’ section.

 Making a tobacco free future a reality